dennmart/wanikani-gem/README.md

   # => "https://secure.gravatar.com/avatar/GRAVATAR_KEY?d=mm"
 ```

-`References to Gravatar were removed in API V2 and gravatar_url
+*References to Gravatar were removed in API V2 and gravatar_url
-is not available anymore`
+is not available anymore.*

 ### Study Queue